VDA5050/VDA5050/VDA5050_EN.md

 The aim of both parties is to create an universally applicable interface.
 Proposals for changes to the interface shall be submitted to the VDA, are evaluated jointly with the VDMA and adopted into a new version status in the event of a positive decision.
 The contribution to this document via GitHub is greatly appreciated.
-The Repository can be found at the following link: http://github.com/vda5050/vda5050.
+The repository can be found at the following link: https://github.com/vda5050/vda5050.

 # 2 Objective of the document